Get to know Oslo and your team better: host your own Nobel dinner, organise an Olympics competition or follow in the steps of Norwegian explorers.

-Hosted on 10 December every year since 1901, the Nobel Peace Prize ceremony takes place in Oslo.
+The Nobel Peace Prize ceremony has taken place in Oslo on 10 December every year since 1901.
 For years, the peace prize laureates have stayed in the Nobel suite at the Grand Hotel and the gala banquet has been held in the venerable setting of the hotel’s Mirror Room.

 Invite guests to your own, unforgettable Nobel dinner.
 The table will be set with the hotel's special Nobel tableware, individual menu cards will be given to guests as a memento and of course your selected Nobel menu will be served.
 The hotel has Nobel menus dating back more than ten years, offering a wide choice of menus to fit the occasion of your Nobel evening – or perhaps the peace prize laureate you wish to honour.

 For parties of more than 80 people, the Nobel dinner is served in the Mirror Room, the actual venue of the prestigious event.
 For smaller groups, the hotel has a choice of well-suited alternative suites and lounges.